Formal approval of the UR_KIT first version release – Hosted by Zuloark, 25 February 2021

-UR_EU Bologna Embassy Session
+UR_EU Closing Plenary Session

 The UR_EU Bologna parliamentary session seeks to open up a space for debate, comments, and open learning about best practices to develop territory through cultural initiatives, social inclusion, and sports in order to contribute to feeding a fundamental ecosystem for the survival of fragile suburban realities.